cosmos/ibc/spec/ics-003-connection-semantics/README.md

 what encoding formats channel-related datagrams will use.
 At present, host state machine MAY utilise the version data to negotiate encodings, priorities, or connection-specific metadata related to custom logic on top of IBC.

 Host state machines MAY also safely ignore the version data or specify an empty string.
+It is assumed that the two chains running the opening handshake have at least one compatible version in common (i.e., the compatible versions of the two chains must have a non-empty intersection).
+If the two chains do not have any mutually acceptable versions, the handshake will fail.

 An implementation MUST define a function `getCompatibleVersions` which returns the list of versions it supports, ranked by descending preference order.